Have you ever wondered how often you should poo, or if your poo was healthy?

-- Focus on eating foods that ‘look-like’ how nature intended them.
+7. Focus on eating foods that ‘look-like’ their original state and how nature intended them.
 Consume foods that look the same as they did when they were extracted from the ground or the garden.
 Remember there are no white bread plants!!

 As corn passes through the digestive tract mostly undigested, it is a particularly useful food for this transit test.